trustbit/bfkata/README.md

 - InventoryUpdated
 - Reserved

-You can find full definition in .
+You can find full definition in [api/api.proto](api/api.proto).

+### 2. Spec API

+This API has two methods:

+- About - to return info about the implementation
+- Spec - to execute a single event-driven spec against this endpoint. `bfkata` will use it to verify all behaviors.

 ## Event-Driven Specs